Iran ratchets up nuclear tensions with enrichment plan

 In a sign of heightening Western concern, French President Emmanuel Macron condemned Iran’s decision as a “violation” of the pact which the United States pulled out of last year.

-Raising the prospect of fresh regional tensions, Israeli Prime Minister Benjamin Netanyahu said the step was extremely dangerous and he again called on Europe to impose punitive sanctions on Tehran.
+Raising the prospect of fresh regional tensions, Israeli Prime Minister Benjamin Netanyahu said the step was extremely dangerous and again called on Europe to impose punitive sanctions on Tehran.

-In a live news conference, senior Iranian officials said Tehran would keep reducing its commitments every 60 days, unless signatories of the pact protect it from U.S. sanctions imposed by President Donald Trump.
+In a live news conference, senior Iranian officials said Tehran would keep reducing its commitments every 60 days, unless European signatories of the pact protect it from U.S. sanctions imposed by President Donald Trump.

 “We are fully prepared to enrich uranium at any level and with any amount,” said Behrouz Kamalvandi, spokesman for Iran’s Atomic Energy Organisation.